binance-chain/docs-site/docs/smart-chain/wallet/infinitywallet.md

 <img src="https://i.gyazo.com/6476ea6c59b42f3bf7a5389b5db6a518.png" width="640">

  * After confirming an interaction, the Infinity Wallet will sign the transaction and push it over the network, without revealing your key to the platform you are interacting with.
-Within the Infinity Wallet and on the Platform you should see a success message that the transaction was signed and pushed.
+Within the Infinity Wallet and on the Platform you should see a success message that the transaction was signed and pushed

 <img src="https://i.gyazo.com/f964f8520c7ffd1826d02a55908a7940.png" width="640">

 Infinity Wallet is pushing innovation to its limits and has a wide range of future features and UI enhancements on the roadmap, to further expedite global adoption of cryptocurrency.
-Along with its companion platform Infinity Crypto, which is revolutionizing the DeFi and exchange space on Binance Smart Chain and Ethereum
+Along with its companion platform Infinity Crypto, which is revolutionizing the DeFi and exchange space on Binance Smart Chain and Ethereum.